Simple but bold and exciting on flavour.

-Baked Italian eggs are perfect for brunch or as a cosy comforting dinner.
+Italian baked eggs are perfect for brunch or as a cosy comforting dinner.
 You can make use of leftover meats like roast Christmas turkey, ham or whatever meats you have on hand for the filling.
-It’s one of those comfort foods that instantly remind you of the smell of a hot cheesy pizza with fresh basil, or a bowl of hot home made tomato and basil soup with chunks of cheddar.
-Yumm!
+It’s one of those comfort foods that instantly remind you of hot cheesy pizza or a meatball marinara sauce with lots of fresh basil.

 To me, Italian food is the epitome of comfort food.
 Simple but bold and exciting on flavour.
 Food that’s made with love, a dash of wine and lots of cheese.
 What’s more comforting than that?
 So without further a do let’s do brunch.

 For a vegetarian version simply swap the meat for chopped mushroom or your favourite veg.

 You will need 3 medium sized ramekins or one large sized baking dish if you don’t have ramekins.

 If you’re feeling cheesy sprinkle some parmesan cheese on top while it’s still hot.
 Garnish with dhania and serve with buttered toast or garlic bread.

 - 6 Eggs (2 per portion)

 - 1 Cup chopped ham or leftover roast meats